Ayman El-Mohandes

-Ayman El-Mohandes is an American epidemiologist and the dean of the CUNY Graduate School of Public Health & Health Policy since 2013.
+Ayman El-Mohandes is an Egyptian-American epidemiologist who is dean of the CUNY Graduate School of Public Health and Health Policy since 2013.
 He was the dean of the College of Public Health at the University of Nebraska Medical Center from 2009 to 2013.
 He is a pediatrician and specialist in neonatal medicine and infant mortality in minority populations.
 El-Mohandes is an expert on vaccine hesitancy and acceptance.

 Education

 Ayman El-Mohandes received his Doctor of Medicine from Cairo University Medical School.
 He received his Master of Public Health in epidemiology and biostatistics from George Washington University.